DM41X User Manual

 CST keys could be defined in CST edit screen which is accessible using SHIFT CST labeled as CONF on DM41X keyboard.

-It is possible to make 16 assignments to keys from 'A' to 'P' and assign commands to three special keys: SHIFT , SHIFT and SHIFT α.
+It is possible to make 16 assignments to keys from "A" to "P" and assign commands to three special keys: SHIFT , SHIFT and SHIFT α.

 3.3.1.
 CST Screen